tf-encrypted/tf-encrypted/docs/getting_started.md

 ## Introduction to the API

-tf-encrypted has a simple API to make it easy for data scientists to make private predictions and training.
+TF Encrypted has a simple API to make it easy for data scientists to make private predictions and training.

-To define a machine learning model, tf-encrypted and TensorFlow follow a very similar API.
+To define a machine learning model, TF Encrypted and TensorFlow follow a very similar API.

 <table>
 <tr>
 <th>TensorFlow</th>
-<th>tf-encrypted</th>
+<th>TF Encrypted</th>
 </tr>
 <tr>
 <td><pre lang="python">layer0 = tf.matmul(x, w0) + b0